 Take another example of a glass rod and a silk fabric.
 Now if we rub a glass rod with a silk cloth, the silk cloth absorbs electrons from the glass rod and gets negatively charged.
 As a consequence, the glass rod is positively charged due to the loss of electrons.

-Similarly, there are many other materials that are electrically charged when they are rubbed against each other for example, when we rub the woolen cloth with ebonite or very hard rubber rod, then woolen cloth becomes positive and ebonite rod becomes negatively charged.
+Similarly, there are many other materials that are electrically charged when they are rubbed against each other for example, when we rub the woolen cloth with ebonite or very hard rubber rod, the woolen cloth becomes positive and ebonite rod becomes negatively charged.

 The interpretation of the presence of the electrical charge on the rubbing is clear.
-Material bodies consist of a large number of electrons and protons in similar numbers and are thus neutral in their natural state.
+Material bodies consist of many electrons and protons in similar numbers and are thus neutral in their natural state.
 But when a glass rod is rubbed with a silk cloth, electrons are shifted from a glass rod to silk cloth.
 The glass rod is positively charged and the silk fabric is negatively charged as it absorbs additional electrons from the glass rod.
 In this case, bar after rubbing, comb after running through dry hair becomes electrified and this is an example of frictional electricity.